Time: 2 hours

 Yields: 18 bars

-Note: If you have never made cold process soap before, I strongly suggest getting a couple of basic recipes under your belt before diving in…working with beer is definitely an advanced technique.
+If you have never made cold process soap before, I strongly suggest getting a couple of basic recipes under your belt before diving in…working with beer is definitely an advanced technique.
+Click here to read more about how to use alcoholic beverages such as beer in your soap.
 Check out Soap Queen TV on Cold Process if you want to get started with cold process.
 It’s a 4 part series that will take you through the basics (and be sure to watch the episode on Lye Safety).
-If you’re a book worm, Bramble Berry also has some helpful reading on the cold process
+If you’re a book worm, Bramble Berry also has some helpful reading on the cold process.

 Oatmeal Stout Beer